Brand Names: Fareston

 - What happens if I overdose (Fareston)?

 - What should I avoid while taking toremifene (Fareston)?

 - What other drugs will affect toremifene (Fareston)?

 - Where can I get more information (Fareston)?

 What is toremifene (Fareston)?

 Toremifene may also be used for purposes not listed in this medication guide.

 round, white, imprinted with TO 60

 What are the possible side effects of toremifene (Fareston)?

-Stop using toremifene and call your doctor at once if you have a serious side effect such as:
+Toremifene can cause a life-threatening heart rhythm disorder.
+Stop using toremifene and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.